 Farm-to-table isn’t just a term for fancy restaurants—it’s also a unique set of skills.
 YouthCare’s YouthGrow is an eight-week program that develops those skills by teaching young people gardening, landscaping, and food production.
 The program is offered to young people ages 15-21 and run in collaboration with Seattle Public Schools Interagency Academy.

 Participants learn to cultivate, harvest, and market produce while gaining critical employment skills and continuing their secondary education.
 Each cohort spends their afternoons working in the garden and learning about urban farm management.
-Once a week, the cohort cooks and eats a communal farm-to-table meal and donates the extra produce to the Rainer Valley Food Bank as well as YouthCare’s Jackson Street.
+Once a week, the cohort cooks and eats a communal farm-to-table meal and donates the extra produce to the Rainer Valley Food Bank as well as YouthCare’s South Seattle Youth Center.
 During the spring and summer, young people sell the garden’s produce at the Columbia City Farmer’s Market in South Seattle; all proceeds directly benefit the program.

 Eligibility requirements during the school year